brikyland/briky-smart-contract/docs/Contracts/lux/interfaces/IAssetMarketplace.md

 List a new offer of asset tokens.

-Name             Description
+{% hint style="info" %}

-_Approval must be granted for this contract to transfer asset tokens before listing.
-An offer can only be sold while approval remains active._
+Approval must be granted for this contract to transfer asset tokens before listing.
+An offer can only be sold while approval remains active.
+{% endhint %}

-#### Parameters
+### Parameters

 | Name | Type | Description |
 | ---- | ---- | ----------- |